ruyisdk/support-matrix/Duo_S/xv6/README.md

 dd if=milkv-duo_sdcard.img of=/dev/your/device bs=1M status=progress
 ```

+You might want to replace the `fip.bin` in the image with the one from Milk-V's official Buildroot SDK.

 ## Expected Results

 The system boots up normally and has output through the serial port.